What is a Customs Bond?

 What types of Customs Bonds are there?

-What is a Single Entry bond?
+What is a Single Entry Bond?

-A Single Entry Bond or an SEB covers a single Customs entry of 1 shipment.
+A Single Entry Bond or an SEB covers a single Customs entry of one shipment.
 Most bond companies will not issue an SEB more than three times a year, as it creates scrutiny within the U.S. Customs and Border Protection.

 How much do Single Entry Bonds cost?